 If your question is personal in nature, you should contact the lecturer and/or your academic superviser/adviser directly via email.
 Please allow at least 48 hours for an email response.

 It can be challenging for the lecturer to gauge how smoothly the course is progressing.
 Your comments, suggestions and feedback are always welcome.
-If you would like to remain anonymous while doing so, feel free to use an anonymous emailer such as this one.
+If you would like to remain anonymous while doing so, feel free to use an anonymous emailer such as this one or this one.
 In addition, please do not forget to fill out the official feedback forms at the end of the term.